frizz925/osuautorecent/README.md

 # Changelog
 * 08/07/2013
 	* General
-		* Whole new looks for the page, supported with jQuery.
+		* Whole new looks for the page, supported by jQuery.
 * 08/02/2013
 	* General
 		* Rewrote half of the code.
 Now utilizes osu!api rather than stripping off user's osu! profile page.